ChaitanyaAnnamreddy/DevLink/README.md

 - npm install
 - ![alt text](image-5.png) - in EC2 instance click on security group - inbound rules - add rule - port range 7777 and source as 0.0.0.0/0 - click save rules( we are allowing port 7777 and whitelist our ip)
 - npm install pm2 -g(process manager to keep application running 24/7)
-- to check logs - pm2 logs
+- pm2 logs - to check errors
 - pm2 list - list all the applications
 - pm2 flush <name of the application> - in my case its pm2 npm
 - custom name of the application - run pm2 start npm --name "devlink" -- start(in the background it will run npm start)